colakaist/academic-kickstart2/content/project/soft_matter_physics/WISE/index.md

 #projectimagecaptionshort: ""

+#Water-in-salt electrolytes (WISEs) have garnered significant interest recently owing to their expanded electrochemical stability window, surpassing that of conventional diluted aqueous electrolytes.
+This heightened #stability has positioned WISEs as components in batteries and supercapacitors.
+Nevertheless, the precise mechanism governing ion transport within WISEs remains elusive.
+Employing a combination of modeling and #simulations, our objective is to unravel the ion transport dynamics, a pivotal facet intrinsically linked to the rate capabilities of batteries.
+Furthermore, our research aims to address the limitations of WISEs, such as #their elevated viscosity and diminished conductivity.
+#
+#In addition to these endeavors, our research pursuits encompass the investigation of functional and mechanical properties across a spectrum of materials.
+Through the use of modeling and simulations, we delve into these #properties to gain a comprehensive understanding.

 ---

-Water-in-salt electrolytes (WISEs) have garnered significant interest recently owing to their expanded electrochemical stability window, surpassing that of conventional diluted aqueous electrolytes.
-This heightened stability has positioned WISEs as components in batteries and supercapacitors.
-Nevertheless, the precise mechanism governing ion transport within WISEs remains elusive.
-Employing a combination of modeling and simulations, our objective is to unravel the ion transport dynamics, a pivotal facet intrinsically linked to the rate capabilities of batteries.
-Furthermore, our research aims to address the limitations of WISEs, such as their elevated viscosity and diminished conductivity.

-In addition to these endeavors, our research pursuits encompass the investigation of functional and mechanical properties across a spectrum of materials.
-Through the use of modeling and simulations, we delve into these properties to gain a comprehensive understanding.
+We are studying the characteristics of electrolytes used in lithium-ion batteries and aiming to design better materials based on these characteristics.
+To achieve this, we use density functional theory calculations and molecular dynamics simulations to understand how lithium ions move within various electrolytes.
+Additionally, our research involves investigating the functional and mechanical properties of a variety of materials.
+We strive to gain a comprehensive understanding of these properties through modeling and simulations.